cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Symptom

-When [deploying BOSH for Kubo on GCP](../installing/gcp/deploying-bosh-gcp/), you encounter service account permission issues.
+When [deploying BOSH for CFCR on GCP](../installing/gcp/deploying-bosh-gcp/), you encounter service account permission issues.

 #### Explanation